parrt/msds501/notes/combinations.md

 *for each x in rainfall*:<br>
 &nbsp;&nbsp;&nbsp;&nbsp;*if x>=0: add x to new list*<br>

-Let's write pseudocode for and more complicated filtering problem, filtering for the list of Oscar winners:
+Let's write pseudocode for a more complicated filtering problem, filtering for the list of Oscar winners:

 <img src=images/filter-winners.png width=590>

 *for each row in table:*<br>
 &nbsp;&nbsp;&nbsp;&nbsp;*if row<sub>2</sub> is 1 add row to new table*

+Notice how we test one column value from the row but add the entire row to the new table.
+If we just added the "winner" column value to the new list, we would end up with a list of ones: 1, 1, 1, ..., 1.

 ## Searching sequences